Senior Citizens Can Go to College for Free or Cheap in All 50 States

 Upon admission, any senior citizen age 65 and up who meet income requirements can attend regular credit courses at Illinois public institutions for free.
 Lab, student and other fees still apply.

 Private institution Simpson College in Indianola allows people 65 and older to take one non-credit class for free per semester.
-Course are open on a space-available basis and do not include lab courses.
+Courses are open on a space-available basis and do not include lab courses.

 Kansas residents 60 and older can audit courses at state institutions on a space-available basis without paying tuition.